 5. Call Abandonment Rate

-The call abandonment rate metric will tell you the percentage of customers who were waiting on hold for so long that they simply gave up and disconnected.
+The call abandonment rate KPI will tell you the percentage of customers who were waiting on hold for so long that they simply gave up and disconnected.

 Formula: Call abandonment rate = (Number of calls placed – Number of calls handled) / Number of calls placed * 100